A warm welcome to the church of Holy Trinity and St Mary, Berwick-upon-Tweed

 Tea/Coffee and something to eat from 10.45am in the Parish Centre

 Oda Voltersvik – – is an internationally renowned Norwegian pianist, having performed at top venues such as Carnegie Hall, Wigmore Hall, St Martin in the fields and Norwegian Opera House.
 She has a significant discography and performers at festivals in throughout Europe and the USA.
-We are thrilled to be welcoming an artist of her caliber
+We are thrilled to be welcoming an artist of her calibre

-Alan Brook – the Australian Assistant Director of Music of Wakefield Cathedral will be giving the last of this year’s Summer Organ Recitals.
+Alana Brook – the Australian Assistant Director of Music of Wakefield Cathedral will be giving the last of this year’s Summer Organ Recitals.
 Formerly Organ Scholar at Ripon and Assistant Organist at Lincoln, she is much in demand as a recitalist.